Nicholas-Schaub/TensorState/README.md

 ## Installation

-If running on Windows, TensorState can be easily installed using pip for Python version 3.6 and 3.7.
+If running on Windows or Linux, TensorState can be easily installed using pip for Python version 3.5-3.8.
+However, to install the precompiled wheels, make sure `pip>=19.3`.

+`pip install pip --upgrade`

 `pip install TensorState`

-If running on Linux or on Windows with Python 3.8, make sure to install numpy and Cython 3 before using pip.
+If the wheels don't download or you run into an error, try installing the pre-requisites for compiling before installing with `pip`.

 `pip install numpy Cython==3.0a1`